Macrovipera lebetinus schweizeri: Venom

+Local medical centres report that snake bites from this species occur on average once per year on Kimolos and 4 times per year on Milos, although there are no recorded fatalities.

 It is narrated by G.A.
 Boulenger in his book The Snakes of Europe that "Dr. de Bedriaga observed this much dreaded snake, the bite of which is probably as bad as that of its Indian ally, the Daboia, Vipera russelli ".
 It is probable that the snake he assumed was Macrovipera lebetina is in fact the Milos Viper.